phonedotcom/API-SDK-csharp/docs/ApplicationsApi.md

             try
             {
-                // Show details of an individual application ApplicationFull result = apiInstance.GetAccountApplication(accountId, applicationId);
+                // Show details of an individual Application on a given account.
+                ApplicationFull result = apiInstance.GetAccountApplication(accountId, applicationId);
                 Debug.WriteLine(result);
             }